mactul/powermake/tutorials/03-crossplatform-library/README.md

 ## Program makefile

-This program is close to the one made in the previous chapter, with two differences:
+This program is close to the one made in the first chapter, with two differences:
 - We will need a way to automatically trigger the library makefile so we will not have to run it by hand each time
 - We will need to link with a set of objects AND a static library